mpkrass7/m_pkfire/content/post/2022-07-22-nested-crossvalidation/index.md

 plot_experiment(outer_scores, nested_scores, outpath="images/experiment_results.png")
 ```

+TODO this image doesn't render and isn't in the images dir [@mpkrass7]

 ![png](images/index_15_0.png)

 ### Concluding

-Cross validation is standard practice in Machine Learning yet most organizations that do this create overly optimistic models.
+Cross validation is standard practice in TODO lowercase [@mpkrass7] Machine Learning yet most organizations that do this create overly optimistic models.
 Among other reasons, this contributes to a frequently seen issue where models underperform in production compared to their performance in the building phase.
-On its own, nested Cross Validation does not provide us with a better model.
-And as we saw above, the computational cost of using Nested CV can be high, especially with many hyper-parameters and estimators.
+On its own, nested TODO lowercase [@mpkrass7] Cross Validation does not provide us with a better model.
+And as we saw above, the computational cost of using TODO Use "nested cross validation" [@mpkrass7] Nested CV can be high, especially with many TODO no hyphen [@mpkrass7] hyper-parameters and estimators.
 In exchange for time and compute power, it does allow us to properly and iteratively evaluate our models to produce realistic estimates of performance without using our holdout set.

 ## References